 3. Seizure of collateral

-In case you have mortgaged any asset, such as equipment, the lender will liquidate or take possession of it to recover the money.
+If you have mortgaged any asset, such as equipment, the lender will liquidate or take possession of it to recover the money.
 The appointed collection agency that has taken over the loan from the lender may also seize your asset to recover the dues.

 In cases of unsecured loans wherein no collateral is pledged, a lawsuit is unavoidable.

-In order to avoid all such problems, you could take the following tips.
+To avoid all such problems, you could take the following tips.

 5. Restructure the loan